U.S. mortgage applications rise in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, June 11 Applications for U.S. home mortgages rose last week as both purchase and refinancing applications jumped, an industry group said on Wednesday.
+NEW YORK May 7 Applications for U.S. home mortgages climbed last week as interest rates fell, an industry group said on Wednesday.

-The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, rose 10.3 percent in the week ended June 6.
+The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, rose 5.3 percent in the week ended May 2.
+That's a rebound from the previous week, when applications for U.S. home mortgages fell to their lowest level since December 2000.

-The MBA's seasonally adjusted index of refinancing applications rose 11.0 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, increased 9.3 percent.
+The MBA's seasonally adjusted index of refinancing applications rose 2.4 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, jumped 8.9 percent.

-Fixed 30-year mortgage rates averaged 4.34 percent in the week, up 8 basis points from 4.26 percent the week before.
+Fixed 30-year mortgage rates averaged 4.43 percent in the week, the lowest since November 2013.
+It was down 6 basis points from 4.49 percent the week before.

-The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
+On Tuesday, MBA said first-quarter commercial and multifamily mortgage loan originations were down 1 percent from the same period a year ago and down 45 percent from the fourth-quarter of 2013.
 (Reporting by Caroline Valetkevitch; Editing by Diane Craft)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan